bryanlie/TechJourney.github.io/README.md

-This blog is built based on Jekyll.
+# This blog is built based on Jekyll.

+I will add posts related to Python and Finance from now on.